AndresPitta/AndresPitta.github.io/_posts/2020-07-08-Realistic-Neighbourhoods.md

 ![architecture](../images/architecture.png)

 The final model was run for 3200 epochs using a GPU optimized instance in AWS.
 Which in a few words means that we had to spend almost 20 hours running the model in AWS.
-If you want to see the code it is located [here](https://github.com/AndresPitta/MDS-2019-20-capstone-realtor.com/blob/master/src/cdcgans.py)

 <h3 style="font-size:200%;text-align:center">The results</h3>